-The NCG&C Committee considered but did not grant any cash incentive bonus for the NEOs for 2014 or 2015 given market conditions and the Company's cash position.
+The NCG&C Committee considered but did not grant any cash incentive bonus for the NEOs for 2016 or 2015 given market conditions and the Company's cash position.

 In January 2016, the Board established specific corporate and individual performance goals for the CEO and the executive officers for 2016 performance.
 These benchmarks will be utilized for further compensation evaluations, including incentive bonus awards.
-2016 corporate goals include the following: achieve zero lost time accidents and maintain a "safety first" culture, achieve zero environmental incidents and non-compliance orders, execute a defined financing strategy, finalize off-take partnerships, safeguard cash within budget levels, preserve environmental permitting process during suspension status and complete defined product test work, among other business benchmarks.
+2016 corporate goals include the following: achieve zero lost time accidents and maintain a "safety first" culture; achieve zero environmental incidents and non-compliance orders; execute a defined financing strategy; seek off-take agreements, joint venture and other strategic alliances;, conserve cash within budget levels; preserve environmental permitting process during suspension status and complete defined product test work, among other business benchmarks.